MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: Task Formulation

 This work evaluates the multi-modal visual operation capabilities of MLLMs in the form of multi-modal coding, focusing on two key aspects: multi-modal code generation and multi-modal code editing.
 These aspects reflect common patterns in multi-modal mathematical reasoning, where models must translate image (e.g., function graphs or charts) into code and make precise, coordinated edits to code based on image edits.

 \begin{itemize} \item \textbf{Multi-modal Code Generation (MCG)}: Given an image $V_{in}$, MLLM generate the corresponding code $C_{in}$ that can precisely construct such image.
-The code can either be in the form of Python Matplotlib library, or \LaTeX.
+The code can either be Python Matplotlib, or \LaTeX.
 Formally, denoting the generation instruction as $I_{g}$.

-\item \textbf{Multi-modal Code Editing (MCE)}: MLLM is given an initial image $V_{in}$, its construction code $C_{in}$, and an edited image $V_{out}$.
-MLLM is expected to generate the corresponding code for $V_{out}$, denoted as $C_{out}$ by editing the initial code $C_{in}$.
+\item \textbf{Multi-modal Code Editing (MCE)}: MLLM is given an initial image $V_{in}$, its code $C_{in}$, and an edited image $V_{out}$.
+MLLM is expected to generate the code for $V_{out}$, denoted as $C_{out}$ by editing the initial code $C_{in}$.
 Formally, denoting the editing instruction as $I_{e}$.

 \end{itemize}